 To convert a color photograph to black-and-white, go to the Develop module, and do the following.

-There are four "stops" on the way to a black-and-white photograph.
+There are three "stops" on the way to a black-and-white photograph.

 The photograph's file may not have color information.

-If so, you won't be able to modify the tones by modifying the colors, as described below.
+If so, you won't be able to modify the tones by modifying the colors, as described above.

 There are many presets for black-and-white photographs.

 Go to the Presets panel on the left side of your screen in the develop module.

 You can set Lightroom to not apply the Auto adjustment when you click Black & White in the Basic panel.

 Go to Edit > Preferences (Windows) or Lightroom > Preferences (Mac).

 Deselect Apply auto mix when first converting to black and white.